 "Noah, a man of the soil, proceeded to plant a vineyard.
 When he drank some of its wine, he became drunk and lay uncovered inside his tent.
 Ham the father of Canaan saw his father nakedness and told his two brothers outside." -- Genesis 9:20-22

-Bible Study OnlineCanaan Found Noah?
+Bible Study Online

-Now if you'll read the passage carefully again, you'll notice that it states that: "Ham the father of Canaan saw his father nakedness and told his two brothers outside."
+Now if you'll read the passage carefully again, you'll notice that it states that: "Ham the father of Canaan, saw his father nakedness, and told his two brothers outside."

-Notice that the passage uses the word (saw) and not the word (found), for we're lead to believe that it was Canaan that had found his grandfather Noah laying naked in his tent, and instead of him covering up his grandfather, he decided to go and tell his father Ham.
+Notice that the passage uses the word (saw) and not the word (found), for we're lead to believe, that it was Canaan that had found his grandfather Noah, laying naked in his tent, and instead of him covering up his grandfather, he decided to go and tell his father Ham.

-Bible Study OnlineCanaan's Curse -- Also Affected His Father?
+Canaan's Curse Also Affected His Father

-But know this, to say that this generational curse was only directed at Canaan - wouldn't be totally true?
-For we must consider the fact, that with Canaan being Ham's son, this curse would indeed affect Ham as well, being that Canaan was his seed.
-This is why Canaan was only mentioned when it came to their household, and not Ham specifically, when Noah had levied the curse against their household - being that Ham and his son Canaan would be treated as one in the same.
+But know this, to say that this generational curse, was only directed at Canaan, wouldn't be totally true.
+For we must consider the fact that with Canaan being Ham's son, this curse would indeed affect Ham as well, being that Canaan was his seed.
+This is why Canaan was only mentioned, when it came to their household, and not Ham specifically, when Noah had levied the curse against their household, being that Ham and his son Canaan, would be treated as one in the same.

-Now one might also wonder when it comes to this generational curse, that it would seem to be a little harsh, for what seemed to be, a one time incident of mischief.
-So harsh in fact, that the reasoning behind the incident has the majority of church leaders and Bible teachers, teaching that it had something to do with some type of immoral sexual act, that Canaan had done against his grandfather Noah.
+Now one might also wonder, when it comes to this generational curse that it would seem to be a little harsh, for what seemed to be, a one time incident of mischief.
+So harsh in fact that the reasoning behind the incident, has the majority of church leaders and Bible teachers, teaching that it had something to do, with some type of immoral sexual act, that Canaan had done against his grandfather Noah.

 And to be clear, I for one don't believe this was the case.
 For if it was, I truly believe that the Sacred Record would have pointed this out, just like it does throughout the rest of the God's Word, when it comes to the immoral sexual conduct of others.
-Now I know some (or most) would not agree with me, but since the Scriptures don't specify if this was the case or not.
+Now I know some (or most) would not agree with me, but since the Scriptures don't clearly specify, if this was the case or not.
 Then there's no need to be divided amongst ourselves because of it - Amen.

-Bible Study OnlineWas This Curse -- Too Harsh?
+Was This Curse Too Harsh?

 After all that Noah's family had just went through, being that they had just been spared from a divine judgment of death.
-They should have known that this type of behavior would not be tolerated in this new natural world.
-In fact, this type of behavior will be judged and punished, for God had just gave his "Magna Charta" stating that the human race, will be held accountable for their actions -- good or bad.
+They should have known that this type of behavior, would not be tolerated in this new natural world.
+In fact, this type of behavior will be judged and punished, for God had just gave his Magna Charta, stating that the human race, will be held accountable for their actions, regardless if those actions are considered to be good or bad.

-This is why Japheth and Shem received generational blessings for immediately respecting and covering up their father: "Blessed be the Lord, the God of Shem!
+This is why Japheth and Shem received generational blessings, for immediately respecting and covering up their father: "Blessed be the Lord, the God of Shem!
 May Canaan be the slave of Shem.
 May God extend the territory of Japheth, may Japheth live in the tents of Shem and may Canaan be his slave." -- Genesis 9:26-27

-Now it's at this point, that we're told that Noah had lived 350 years after the "Great Flood of Judgment" and because of this, he would have been 950 when he finally died.
-Know that God had blessed Noah to see and to be a blessing to two worlds.
-The world before the Great Flood of Judgment - and the new natural world that had came after it.
+Now it's at this point, we're told that Noah had lived 350 years after the Great Flood of Judgment, and because of this, he would have been 950 years old, when he finally died.
+God had blessed Noah to see, how he ended up being a blessing to two worlds.
+The world before the Great Flood of Judgment, and the new natural world that had came after it.

 In the next Bible Study Online Article: